 “The emptiness of justice from governments, courts, or people will never satisfy!
 Because we’re made for Christ-Centered Justice!“

-We must never forget that Jesus is the Just God, who saw and heard what no one else did, and that He will avenge the wrong.
-It is easy to become bitter and angry as you face the injustices that many victimized children experience.
-Rev 2.
+We must never forget that Jesus saw and heard what no one else did and that He will avenge the wrong.
+It is easy to become bitter and angry as you face the injustices you, others, and victimized children have experienced.
 These emotions can become significantly heightened when circumstances touch on our pain points and injustices.
 Knowing how to navigate, process, and dialogue with the Lord through these emotions is central to being a peace-driven advocate.
 We must never forget that true justice cannot be obtained on the earth.

 Why the Message of God’s Justice is Important to Victims?